Bassim789/filedir/README.md

 ## Scanning
 Download the repo and place it on your computer or a server you want to scan.
-Python, R or C# is has to be installed.
+Python, R or C# has to be installed.
 Put the path you want to scan inside the path_to_scan.txt file.
 If empty, the repo folder will be scanned.
 After the scan, the file data.json.js is created inside the repo, it contains the result of the scan.